Oshoala’s Barcelona complete treble with Copa de la Reina win | Goal.com

 Against the Granores, Lluis Cortes’ women put up a sublime display to tear apart their opponent at the Estadio Municipal de Butarque.

-Patricia Guijarro gave Barcelona a fifth-minute lead after heading past goalkeeper Maria Lopez a well-taken corner kick from Netherlands midfielder Lieke Martens.
+Patricia Guijarro gave Barcelona a fifth-minute lead after heading a well-taken corner kick from Netherlands midfielder Lieke Martens past goalkeeper Maria Lopez.

 In the second half, Levante stepped up their game to pull one goal back a minute to the hour mark as Alba Redondo rolled the ball inside the net after capitalising on a mix-up between goalkeeper Catalina Lluch and one of her defenders.